How to use the Pro Mini XL or Atmega 1284p with the Arduino IDE

 Enjoy!

-Following the steps below will add a new custom board, the Pro Mini XL, and associated options to the Boards menu.
+Following the steps below will add some new custom board pinouts for the Pro Mini XL board series (v1, v2 and USB) and associated options to the Boards menu.

 This enables you to:

-- Easily switch between the different versions (v1 and v2) of the Pro Mini XL
+• Easily switch between the different pinout versions (v1 and v2) of the Pro Mini XL

 Tip: Or just press Ctrl+Comma.